zerodevapp/zerodev-docs/docs/use-wallets/use-session-keys.md

 Critically, with some careful smart contract engineering, it's even possible to limit the *permissions* and *duration* of a key.
 For example, the wallet owner may create a key that's only valid for one hour, and can only interact with a specific contract.
 Such a key is known as a "session key."

+## What can you use session keys for?

+At their core, session keys can be used to enable "automatic" transactions -- your users can delegate to your application to perform transactions on their behalf.
+The beauty is that it can't be abused -- your application can ONLY perform the transactions that your users explicitly allowed you to perform, within the limits that your users specified.

 ## Using session keys

 Create a session key from a ZeroDev signer: